Single-cell RNAseq Clustering

 Run single-cell RNA sequencing clustering

 Go to transcriptomics → Single Cell RNA-seq →scRNA-seq Clustering.
 A new wizard will be opened.
-Here you can modify several parameters of the analysis, which are divided into five different sections: Input (Figure 2), Filtering (Figure 4), Multi-sample Analysis (Figure 7), Processing (Figure 9), and Clustering (Figure 11).
+Here you can modify several parameters of the analysis, which are divided into five different sections: Input (Figure 2), Filtering (Figure 4 and 5), Multi-sample Analysis (Figure 8 and 9), Processing (Figure 11 and 12), and Clustering (Figure 14).

 It can be added either in a .box or a .txt file via the Count Table Project and Count Table file options, respectively.

-The Count Table Project is a .box file generated by OmicsBox.
+The Count Table Project expects a .box file generated by OmicsBox.
 It can be obtained by:

 Figure 3.
 Count table file example.

 In addition to filtering low-quality reads like in bulk RNA-seq analysis, it is important to filter low-quality cells.
 This can be easily achieved by filtering cells with an excessive or low total number of reads or counts.
 The first case could correspond to doublets or multiples, that is, groups of two or more cells that have been sequenced together.
 The second case could correspond to broken cells that could have lost part of their RNA content.
-Broken cells can also be identified by the percentage of total reads or counts that correspond to mitochondrial RNA (mtRNA).
+Broken cells can also be identified by the percentage of total counts that correspond to mitochondrial RNA (mtRNA).
 It is so because cells with broken cellular membranes could still conserve the mtRNA inside the mitochondrial membrane, so the percentage of mtRNA is greater compared to intact cells.
 Furthermore, it is also advisable to filter cells with a low number of mapped reads, because it could be indicative that the RNA content was degraded.
 This last case can be evidenced by a low number of detected features.
-So in order to perform this step, the available filters are (Figure 4):

 Minimum Cells.
 Include features (genes, exons, etc.) detected in at least this number of cells.
 This filter is meant to exclude features that are not very informative.
-This filter removes rows from the count table.
+It removes rows from the count table.

 The following filters remove cells (columns) from the count table: